religion

 • What is the purpose of our existence?

-Reading time 10 minutes For the majority of the world’s population, God is the purpose of their existence.
-According to the 13th-century Italian scholar Thomas Aquinas, the ultimate goal of human existence is to attain a supernatural union with God,… Continue reading
+How can you find more happiness and meaning in your life?
+For the majority of the world’s population, God is the purpose of their existence.
+According to the 13th-century Italian scholar Thomas Aquinas, the ultimate goal of human existence is… Continue reading

 What is the purpose of our existence?